Venafi/vault-pki-backend-venafi/README-ADVANCED.md

                     DNS:alt-bnhz5.fake.example.com, DNS:alt2-bnhz5.fake.example.com, DNS:fake-bnhz5.fake.example.com
     ```

-1. Edit the Makefile and configure credentials for the Venafi Cloud and/or Venafi Platform.
+1. Edit the Makefile and configure credentials for the Certificate Manager, SaaS and/or Certificate Manager, Self-Hosted.

-1. To check the Cloud and TPP functionality, run `make cloud` and `make tpp`.
+1. To check the  Certificate Manager, SaaS and Certificate Manager, Self-Hosted functionality, run `make cloud` and `make tpp`.

 ## Deploy New Image for Prod